When and how should I review a lease?

 Starting early means you will have the time to get something signed, or notify the tenant if they will need to move out, before the current lease expires or comes up for renewal.
 If you are short on time, or simply want to make the process easier, electronic signatures can be an effective, safe, and legal tool.

-When reviewing a lease, it is helpful to consider the following:
+When reviewing a lease, consider the following:

 - Length of the lease and renewal date.